qadenz/qadenz.github.io/content/docs/Components/ui-modeling/locators.md

 weight: 1
 ---

 The Locator is the central component of UI modeling with Qadenz.
-It is a key ingredient in an approach that seeks to improve the UI modeling by avoiding the `PageFactory` class and `@FindBy` annotation entirely.
-Its design sets out to accomplish several things.
-First, the Locator is a clean wrapper for both an element's selector and a display friendly name.
-Second, the Locator is a vehicle for parameterization of element selectors, leading to much more efficient UI models.
-And finally, the Locator carries attributes that assist with validations and element inspections.
+Its design accomplishes three things: it is a clean wrapper for both an element's selector and a display-friendly name, it is a vehicle for parameterization of element selectors that leads to more efficient UI models, and it carries attributes that assist with validations and element inspections.

-In short, Qadenz is quite happy to follow [Simon Stewart's advice](https://www.youtube.com/watch?v=gyfUpOysIF8&t=1519s), and find a better way.

 ## Basics of a Locator